fakerestcom/issues/README.md

-# issues
+# Issues and recommendations.
-Issues and recommendations about work of Fake.rest
+Place your issues and recommendations about work of Fake.rest here